lawrenceevalyn/MASTERS-ESSAY/README.md

 ## WRITE

-* retype essay into new Scrivener doc
+* polish "in progress" paragraphs
+* write missing bits on sentimental geneaology
 * make final form of all figures

 ## REASEARCH

 (Try to resist the impulse!!)

+* find articles from ECS that I should reference
 * See what it would take for a female author to cause the Female Gothic motifs
     * check whether any authors use all of them / use them a lot
 * Explore old spreadsheet in Tableau
     * Make a new sheet of m/f counts for each motif, to allow for a stacked bar chart
     * try to correlate Frank & Tracy
-* Index all 500 of Frank's Gothic Types?? !!!
+* Index all 500 of Frank's Gothic Types!!! (yes, I really need to do this)
 * Make sure the Frank numbers are properly weighted for male / female authorship
 * Include part of the essay discussing male / female authorship numbers??